AhmadHatziq/cyber-security-modular-master-projects/Network Anomaly Detection Project/README.md

 The final binary classification model is then deployed as a CLI application.

+If this repository had proved helpful, or if you have any feedback, do give me a follow on [LinkedIn](https://www.linkedin.com/in/ahmad-hatziq-74a938171/)!

 # Table of Contents
 1. [Abstract](#abstract)
 2. [Report](#Report)